DavidVollmers/Comfyg/docs/docs/getting_started.md

 Endpoint=http://localhost:32771;ClientId=system;ClientSecret=cbO+N4fgq7mOB813KuOfow0nfKFW+VyS3k4boosUzozn9vmOqvk32QCpxO1eQfxMxKcItHkYX7YUT9uSbP/84g==;
 ```

 The last line contains the connection string to your local Comfyg store using the configured system client.
+Copy this
-Copy this value so you can use it in the next step.
-If you loose your connection string you can always just setup a new Comfyg store using the CLI.
+value so you can use it in the next step.
+If you loose your connection string you can always just setup a new Comfyg
+store using the CLI.

-You can read more about security [here](security.md).
+You can read more about connection strings [here](connections.md).

 ## Create your Comfyg